Jonathan2251/lbd/source/gpu.rst

   These frames data existed in the form of VAO (Vertex Array Object) in OpenGL.
   It will be explaned in later `section OpenGL`_.

+- In addition, OpenGL provides vertex buffer object (VBO) allowing vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_ [#classorvbo]_.

 The flow for 3D/2D graphic processing as :numref:`opengl_flow`.

 .. _opengl_flow: